 Alliance-Val-Tablets-Blog-May

-Aging in Place with Alliance’s Virtual Assisted Living
+Enhancing Independence with Virtual Assisted Living

 According to a study by AARP1, an overwhelming number of adults 65+ (87 percent) wish to stay in their current home and community as they age.
 Alliance Homecare has taken the next step to greatly improve the lives and experiences of those choosing to age in place with a new in-home technology platform.